TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** Westwood Studios
 **Year:** 2000

 Red Alert 2 is the most fun I've ever had with an RTS.
-Westwood fully embraced the camp - Soviet invasion of America with psychic commanders, Tesla coils, and Kirov airships - and created something gloriously absurd yet mechanically solid.
+Westwood fully embraced the camp: Soviet invasion of America with psychic commanders, Tesla coils, and Kirov airships; and created something gloriously absurd yet mechanically solid.
 The two campaigns were both ridiculous and engaging, with live-action cutscenes that knew exactly how silly they were.
 The Yuri's Revenge expansion made it even better.
 It was accessible enough for casual players but deep enough for competitive play.
 Peak RTS design wrapped in Cold War absurdity.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>